YHRen/YHRen.github.io/about.md

 permalink: /about/
 ---

-I love my code.
-They are my children.
-But if you have suggestions to make them better, please please let me know.
+I guess this is a place to share interesting things.

-### Contact me
+### Contact:
 yren2 [at] vt [dot] edu